-The following Local Government guidance note Produced in partnership with Victoria Jones provides comprehensive and up to date legal information covering:
+The following Property Disputes guidance note Produced in partnership with Victoria Jones provides comprehensive and up to date legal information covering:

 This Practice Note explains the procedure for handling some of the most common residential service charge disputes under the Landlord and Tenant Act 1985 (LTA 1985).